jseguillon/kbb/README.md

 3. Move paddle with arrow keys or mouse
 4. Press Space/Enter to launch the ball
 5. Destroy all bricks to win!

-## Demo

-Play the game online at: **https://jseguillon.github.io/kbb/?simulate=true**

-### Create Your Own Level

-Anyone can create and submit a custom level!
-Here's how:

-1. Visit the level editor at **https://jseguillon.github.io/kbb/?simulate=true**
-2. Use the editor to design your level:
-   - Click or drag to place bricks
-   - Right-click or drag to erase bricks
-   - Adjust game speed, laser cooldown, and power-up probabilities
-3. Save your level and download the JSON file
-4. Submit a Pull Request with your level file in the `src/levels/` directory

-**Important**: If your level contains a product name (e.g., `docker-level.json`, `kubernetes-level.json`), it must be a CNCF (Cloud Native Computing Foundation) project.
-Examples of CNCF projects include Kubernetes, Docker, Prometheus, Envoy, and other graduated or sandbox projects under the CNCF umbrella.

 ## Game Architecture